b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ![Body (log10) and brain (log10) weight of 28 animal species.](./images/ch07ex1v2.png){#fig:ch07ex1v2}

 The impression we get is quite different than before.
 The points are much better separated.
-The three outliers remain, but they are are much closer to the imaginary trend line.
+The three outliers remain, but they are much closer to the imaginary trend line.
 Now we would like to express that relationship.
 One way to do it is with [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).